Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Conclusion and Discussion

 In this study, we explored the collective dynamics of ABPs in a two-dimensional fluid environment under the influence of a steady background flow.
 By introducing a four-roll mill flow, we systematically investigated the structural and dynamical transitions in the system by varying the packing fraction $\rm \phi$ from $\rm 0.1$ to $\rm 0.9$.

-Our results reveal a clear crossover from a homogeneous phase at low densities to a distinct FIPS regime at higher densities ($\rm \phi \geq 0.6$).
+Our results reveal a clear crossover from a homogeneous phase at low densities to a distinct FIPS regime at higher densities ($\rm \phi \gtrsim 0.5$).
 Unlike classical MIPS, which emerges due to self-trapping in crowded environments, FIPS arises from the interplay between particle motility, interparticle interactions, and external flow-induced vorticity.
 The emergence of persistent clusters in strain-dominated regions, stabilized by the background flow, characterizes this FIPS phase.

-Through mean-square displacement (MSD) analysis, we observed a non-trivial crossover from ballistic to diffusive behavior with an intermediate plateau or bump, particularly in the FIPS regime, indicating transient trapping and clustering.
+Through mean-square displacement (MSD) analysis, we observed a non-trivial crossover from ballistic to diffusive behavior with an intermediate plateau, particularly in the FIPS regime, indicating transient trapping.
 The drift velocity of the ABPs remained nearly constant across $\rm \phi$, mainly driven by the steady flow field, while the effective diffusivity decayed quadratically with $\rm \phi$, consistent with enhanced clustering and reduced mobility at higher densities.

+The overlap function provides further insight into the origin of the plateau observed in the mean squared displacement.
+It indicates that periodic flow induces transient caging, which is temporarily disrupted by activity and followed by transient recaging due to crowding in strain-dominated regions.
+The relaxation time exhibits an exponential decay in both cases; however, its dependence on packing fraction differs between the MIPS and FIPS regimes.
+While particle interactions primarily drive the dynamical slowdown, the imposed flow redistributes particles in the system, leading to a more gradual development of caging and clustering.

 Furthermore, number fluctuations exhibited a transition from normal ($\rm \Delta N_\ell \sim N_\ell^{1/2}$) to giant scaling ($\rm \Delta N_\ell \sim N_\ell$), signifying the onset of long-range density inhomogeneities in the FIPS phase.
 The cluster size distribution (CSD) shows that, in the absence of flow, MIPS emerges beyond a critical packing fraction (\(\phi \geq 0.4\)), characterized by a transition from a unimodal to a bimodal CSD.
 In contrast, background flow delays this transition, shifting the onset of phase separation to higher \(\phi\) values (\(\phi > 0.5\)).
 The probability distribution function (PDF) of the Okubo--Weiss parameter reveals that at low packing fractions, particles are uniformly distributed across strain- and vorticity-dominated regions.
 However, with increasing \(\phi\), the PDF becomes increasingly skewed toward strain-dominated regions, indicating preferential sampling and enhanced clustering in strain-dominated regions.